Code-Institute-Submissions/Sarah-LB-Milestone3_BookClub_DecResub/README.md

 ### Heroku

-The project was deployed to Heroku using the following steps...
+The project was deployed to Heroku using [this](https://devcenter.heroku.com/articles/git) method, summarized here...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. Log in to [Heroku](https://heroku.com/) and create your app.